tesuji/dotfiles/README.rst

 Disclaimer
 ----------

-- I do not take responsibility for any data loss caused by using this **dotfiles**.
+- I do not take responsibility for data loss caused by this **dotfiles**.
 - Please do NOT link any file in ``~/.ssh/`` or ``~/.gnupg`` to this dotfiles for the sake of information security.
 - If you want to backup your secret dotfiles: